Do you have a passion for food that you share by telling stories?

 AFJ was founded in 1974 and is proud of its history of professionalism and high ethical standards, recently chronicled in Gastronomica.
 Forty years later, the newly invigorated group is as passionate as ever about helping members adapt to and excel in the rapidly changing field.

-This year, AFJ is launching new initiatives to help members advance their careers — everything from educational webinars to networking events.
+This year, AFJ launched new initiatives to help members advance their careers — everything from educational webinars to networking events.
 Benefits of a remarkably affordable membership include:

 • An annual conference featuring game-changing professional development sessions, a chance for one-on-one critiques from noted writers-in-residence, and behind-the-scenes exploration of the unique food offerings of the conference city.
-(The 2015 conference, scheduled for Sept.
-16-18, will be held in St. Petersburg, Fla.)
+(The 2017 conference will be held September 13 through 15 in Philadelphia.)

 • A scholarship program to help members advance and update their professional skills and food knowledge.